 PVC is probably something you’ve heard a lot about but don’t know many specifics.
-You’ve seen it around your house in its most common form as long white pipes or the bendy plumbing under your sink, but you may not know much more than that.
+You’ve seen it around your house in its most common form as long white pipes or the bendy pipes under your sink, but you may not know much more than that.
 Luckily for you, today we are going to learn all about PVC.

 What does PVC stand for?

-Polyvinyl chloride, more frequently known as PVC, is widely used across many different fields ranging from plumbing to crafting and electrical to irrigation.
+Polyvinyl chloride, more frequently known as PVC, is widely used across many different fields ranging from piping to crafting and electrical to irrigation.
 Scientifically speaking, it is a thermoplastic polymer, which means that it is a plastic that is easily heated and molded into a variety of shapes.

 PVC is incredibly versatile and comes in two different forms: flexible and rigid.
 In its flexible form, PVC is used as insulation on wires and in flooring where cleanliness is important (hospitals, schools, etc.).
 Its rigid form is used most often in construction.